Félix Asselin: Mixed

-Asselin, along with his girlfriend Laurie St-Georges, brother Émile and lead Emily Riley, won the 2022 Canadian Mixed Curling Championship for Quebec.
+Asselin and St-Georges, brother Émile and lead Emily Riley would return to represent Quebec and win the 2022 Canadian Mixed Curling Championship.
 They went on to win the bronze medal at the world mixed curling championships in Aberdeen, Scotland, narrowly defeating Norway 4–3.

 Personal life

 Asselin is employed as a geologist at Wesdome Gold Mines.
-His father Benoit Forget is the coach of his team and his brother Émile Asselin currently plays second on his team.
+His father Benoit Forget is the coach of his team and his brother Émile Asselin is also a curler.
 He is in a relationship with fellow curler Laurie St-Georges.